Custom Farming - An Alternative to Leasing

 Custom operators should check with their insurance agents about obtaining insurance coverage or bonding against damage to machinery or property while doing custom work.
 Some agents offer special policies for custom operators.

 Operators should be realistic about how many acres they agree to farm.
-AgDM Information File, A3-25 Fieldwork Days in Iowa (FM 1874) shows how many suitable fieldwork days can be expected at different times of the year.
+AgDM Information File, A3-25 Fieldwork Days in Iowa (PM 1874) shows how many suitable fieldwork days can be expected at different times of the year.
 Leaving several extra days for emergencies reduces the risk of late planting or harvesting.
 Timeliness is important for customer satisfaction.

 Custom operators need to know their own machinery and labor costs.
 However, the operator may not always be able to charge enough to cover all costs if others are willing and able to do the job for less.
 Over time, making the extra effort to do high quality work and to communicate regularly with the landowner will probably have more influence than price on the demand for the services of a custom operator.